swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

     ) -> (unwritten: S.Iterator, initialized: UnsafeMutableBufferPointer<S.Element>) where S: Sequence

 +++ func initializeMemory<C>(
-      as type: C.Element.Type, fromElements: C
+      as type: C.Element.Type, fromContentsOf source: C
     ) -> UnsafeMutableBufferPointer<C.Element> where C: Collection

 +++ func moveInitializeMemory<T>(
-      as type: T.Type, fromElements: UnsafeMutableBufferPointer<T>
+      as type: T.Type, fromContentsOf source: UnsafeMutableBufferPointer<T>
     ) -> UnsafeMutableBufferPointer<T>

 +++ func moveInitializeMemory<T>(
-      as type: T.Type, fromElements: Slice<UnsafeMutableBufferPointer<T>>
+      as type: T.Type, fromContentsOf source: Slice<UnsafeMutableBufferPointer<T>>
     ) -> UnsafeMutableBufferPointer<T>
 }
 ```

-The first addition will initialize raw memory from a `Collection` and have similar behaviour as `UnsafeMutableBufferPointer.initialize(fromElements:)`, described above.
+The first addition will initialize raw memory from a `Collection` and have similar behaviour as `UnsafeMutableBufferPointer.initialize(fromContentsOf:)`, described above.
 The other two initialize raw memory by moving data from another range of memory, leaving that other range of memory deinitialized.

 ##### `UnsafeMutableRawPointer`